freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 There have been some issues with the latest version.
 If `coderoad --version` doesn't work after installing, downgrade to `0.7.0` with `npm install -g @coderoad/cli@0.7.0`.

 ### Working on `main`
-This set of instructions is for PR's that will only make changes on `main` to **existing lessons**.
-That mainly consists of typo, grammar, hint, and instuctional changes or fixes in the `TUTORIAL.md` file.
+This set of instructions is for PRs that only make minor changes on `main` to **existing lessons**.
+That mainly consists of typo, grammar, hint, and instructional changes or fixes in the `TUTORIAL.md` file.

 For everything else, including adding or deleting lessons, follow the [working on a version branch instructions](#working-on-version-branch).
-You will not need to create a new version branch for this, you can create a PR following the instructions below.
+You will not need to create a new version branch for this - you can create a PR following the instructions below.

 > [!NOTE]
 >